Chapter 3: Q12E (page 216)

 All the tools & learning materials you need for study success - in one app.

-Get started for freeDescribe an algorithm that takes as input a list of integers and finds the location of the last even integer in the list or returns 0 if there are no even integers in the list.
+Get started for freeDescribe an algorithm that takes as input a list of integers and produces as output the larger difference obtained by subtracting an integer in the list from the one following it.

-Devise an algorithm that finds all modes.
+Devise an algorithm that finds a mode in a list of nondecreasing integers.
 (Recall that a list of integers is nondecreasing if each term of the list is at least as large as the preceding term.)

 What do you think about this solution?